Ride-The-Lightning/c-lightning-REST/README.md

 - Execution mode - Control for more detailed log info.
 The options supported are `test` and `production`
 - Lightning-RPC Path - Configure the path where `lightning-rpc` file is located.
 It will default to standard lightning path if not configured
 - RPC Command -  - Enable additional RPC commands for `/rpc` endpoint
+- Domain - An external domain to be used for the self-signed certificate

 #### Option 1: Via Config file `cl-rest-config.json`
 For running the server, rename the file `sample-cl-rest-config.json` to `cl-rest-config.json`.
 Following parameters can be configured in the config file: